-There are many different types of injuries that result from being hit by a moped, and their severity will depend on their nature too.
+There are many different types of injuries that result from being hit by a moped.
 This table sets out the level of settlement your lawyer may pursue on your behalf.

 This is not a definitive guide.
 Your injuries may have been different or more severe.
+Due to every case being unique, you may receive more or less compensation for being hit by a scooter than the figures shown in the above table.
 Your personal injury solicitor will discuss the details as they relate specifically to your case.

 However, it is open to interpretation so before you sign on the dotted line with a personal injury solicitor, you need to be confident that if you don’t win your case, you won’t be left with any bills at all.

-- Experienced – with many years’ experience in helping people to make compensation claims, we have a deep understanding of the process and how claimants and their families need to be supported.
+- Experienced – with many years of experience in helping people to make compensation claims, we have a deep understanding of the process and how claimants and their families need to be supported.